Jamaica Kincaid: Writing

 Her novels are loosely autobiographical, though Kincaid has warned against interpreting their autobiographical elements too literally: "Everything I say is true, and everything I say is not true.
 You couldn't admit any of it to a court of law.
 It would not be good evidence."
 Her work often prioritizes "impressions and feelings over plot development" and features conflict with both a strong maternal figure and colonial and neocolonial influences.
-Excerpts from her non-fiction book A Small Place were used as part of the narrative for Stephanie Black's 2001 documentary, Life and Debt.
+Excerpts from her nonfiction book A Small Place were used as part of the narrative for Stephanie Black's 2001 documentary Life and Debt.

-One of Kincaid's contributions according to Henry Louis Gates, Jr, African-American literary critic, scholar, writer, and public intellectual, is that:
+African-American literary critic, scholar, writer, and public intellectual Henry Louis Gates Jr. has said of Kincaid:

 She never feels the necessity of claiming the existence of a black world or a female sensibility.
 She assumes them both.
-I think it's a distinct departure that she's making, and I think that more and more black American writers will assume their world the way that she does.
-So that we can get beyond the large theme of racism and get to the deeper themes of how black people love and cry and live and die.
-Which, after all, is what art is all about.
+I think it's a distinct departure that she's making, and I think that more and more black American writers will assume their world the way that she does so that we can get beyond the large theme of racism and get to the deeper themes of how black people love and cry and live and die—which, after all, is what art is all about.

 Themes

-Kincaid's writing explores such themes as colonialism and colonial legacy, postcolonialism and neo-colonialism, gender and sexuality, renaming, mother-daughter relationships, British and American imperialism, colonial education, writing, racism, class, power, death, and adolescence.
-In her most recent novel, See Now Then, Kincaid also first explores the theme of time.
+Kincaid's writing explores colonialism and colonial legacy, postcolonialism and neo-colonialism, gender and sexuality, renaming, mother-daughter relationships, British and American imperialism, colonial education, writing, racism, class, power, death, and adolescence.
+In her novel See Now Then, Kincaid explores the theme of time.